 A few notes on the first session and the experiences that may arise.

-As this may be your first time with psychedelics, ketamine, or with Mindbloom — our clinicians prescribe a weight based dose for the initial treatment.
-This dose is typically something in the mild to moderate range of our dosing spectrum for the majority of clients.
+Mindbloom clinicians prescribe a weight-based, sub-anesthetic ketamine dose for the initial treatment.
+This dose is typically something in the mild to moderate range of the dosing spectrum for the majority of clients.

-This is to ensure safety, and a gentle ease into an experience that can be challenging to some.
 For this process, it’s much better to build momentum and confidence than to jump into the deep end immediately.
+This is to ensure safety, and a gentle ease into an experience which can be emotionally challenging for some.

-As a result, the effects may be pronounced, but mild.
-Feelings of lightness, introspection, mild dissociation, euphoria, or presence in the body are common.
+Effects may be pronounced, but mild.
+Feelings of lightness, introspection, mild dissociation, euphoria, or "presence" in the body are common.

 Conscious vs. subconscious effects